 Watch out for any offers that try to get you to sign up for a new program fast, customer service reps that ask for your login information and anyone who claims to be a representative from the Department of Education.
 And check out our guide to avoiding student loan debt relief scams to find even more tips on what to look out for.

 Is debt relief legal in my state?

-Most states have some sort of regulation on the books requiring debt relief companies to get a license, file a bond with the state or both.
-They also often have rules restricting what types of services debt relief companies offer and capping fees.
+Most states require debt relief companies to get a license, file a bond with the state or both.
+Many also have rules restricting what types of services debt relief companies can offer and capping fees.
 Because of this, some debt relief companies may not be available in your state.